Blackamoor (decorative arts): Sculpture

 Blackamoor figures were also used in larger sculptures, such as on Blackamoor Bridge in Ulriksdal Palace, Sweden.

 Fred Wilson, an African-American sculptor, displayed an installation at the 2003 Venice Biennale that incorporated blackamoors.
 Wilson placed wooden blackamoors carrying acetylene torches and fire extinguishers.
 Wilson noted that such figures are so common in Venice, few people notice them.
 He said, "They are in hotels everywhere in Venice ... which is great, because all of a sudden you see them everywhere.
 I wanted it to be visible, this whole world which sort of just blew up for me."

 Racism

-Blackamoors have a long history in decorative art, stretching all the way back to 17th century Italy and the famous sculptor Andrea Brustolon (1662–1732).
+Blackamoors have a long history in decorative art, stretching back to 17th century Italy and the famous sculptor Andrea Brustolon (1662–1732).
 They are often recognized for depictions of slaves and the ornamental pieces that they inspired.

-In modern times, the blackamoor is considered to have racist connotations, with its association to colonialism and slavery.
-Art historian Adrienne Childs criticised the "romanticised" depictions and interpretations of blackamoor pieces, arguing that the depictions of black people in the blackamoor style obscured and made palatable the existence of slaves in the colonies, and evidenced "a culture that marginalised and dominated blacks".
+In modern times, the blackamoor is often considered to have racist connotations, due its association with colonialism and slavery.
+Art historian Adrienne L. Childs criticised the "romanticised" depictions and interpretations of blackamoor pieces, arguing that the depictions of black people in the blackamoor style obscured and made palatable the existence of slaves in the colonies, and evidenced "a culture that marginalised and dominated blacks".

+Etymology

+The term is ultimately derived from the name of the Moors, a historic people in the western Mediterranean.
+Other similarly derived words include Kammermohr, Matamoros, Maure, Mohr im Hemd, Moresca, Moresche, Moresque, Moreška, Morianbron, Morisco, Moros y cristianos, and Morris dance.